rewindbitcoin/watchtower/README.md

 2. **For each monitoring cycle:**
    - Get all new blocks since the last checked height
    - Check if any pending transactions appear in these blocks
-   - Mark vaults as "triggered" when their transactions are found
+   - Set vault's pending status to FALSE when transactions are found
-   - Send notifications to all devices for triggered vaults
+   - Send notifications to all devices for non-pending vaults
-   - Mark notified vaults as "notified"
+   - Mark notifications as sent
    - Update the last checked height

 3. **Reorg handling:** Recheck the last 6 blocks (IRREVERSIBLE_THRESHOLD) on each